DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Recognize bad data
   - Question your data
   - Prepare for Find and Question Data quiz, to be taken during any 2-hour period before Sun Sept 23rd 9pm on [Moodle](https://moodle.trincoll.edu)
-  - Work with your partner to complete Build 1, and paste the link to your Google Doc (shared, so that anyone can comment) on the Build 1 page before Tues 9pm
+  - Work with your partner to finalize Build 1, due Tues 9pm, and paste the link to your Google Doc *shared so that anyone can comment* on the Build 1 page before leaving the room

 ### Wed Sept 20
 - In class: Review Build 1 student responses
-- Assign additional background readings on child care and college access
+- TODO: Assign additional background readings on child care and college access

 ### Mon Sept 25
 - Overview of Learning Goal #3: Clean Up Messy Data.
 Start reading HODV Chapter 4 at <https://handsondataviz.org/clean.html>